avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 need to use slightly different methods for calculating a genetic distance matrix than used for protein sequences.
-You can calculate a genetic distance for DNA sequences using the dist.dna() function in the Ape R library. dist.dna() takes a multiple alignment of DNA sequences as its input, and calculates the genetic distance between each pair of DNA sequences in the multiple alignment.
+You can calculate a genetic distance for DNA sequences using the dist.dna() function in the Ape R package. dist.dna() takes a multiple alignment of DNA sequences as its input, and calculates the genetic distance between each pair of DNA sequences in the multiple alignment.
 The dist.dna() function requires the input alignment to be in a special